Connect with others who understand.

 Diagnosing Peeling Toes

 If you’re living with psoriasis and notice unusual peeling on your foot or toes that you haven’t experienced before, you should speak with your doctor or dermatologist.
-They’re best equipped to determine the cause.
-This process may include:
+They’re best equipped to figure out the cause.
+The diagnostic process may include:

-• Inquiring about your medical history, including any medications or supplements you may be taking
+• Asking about your medical history, including any medications or supplements you may be taking

 • Performing an allergy test, blood test, or skin biopsy